 WITHDRAWAL AFTER THE COMMENCEMENT OF CLASSES: The following sections apply to students who begin their course of study and then do not complete it (due either to withdrawal or dismissal).
 ANY STUDENT WHO BEGINS CLASSES IS OBLIGATED TO THE SCHOOL FOR A CERTAIN PORTION OF THE TUITION.
 If the tuition has already been paid, the school will refund the excess tuition paid according to the schedule below.
 If the tuition is obligated by the student to the school on an installment loan contract, the school will issue a credit to the student according to the following schedule, but the student will still be obligated for the remainder of the tuition.
-The application / registration fee is non refundable.
+The application / registration fee is nonrefundable.

 For the purposes of computing the amount of tuition credit, the student's last day of class attendance will be considered the last day before withdrawal.
 Written notice of withdrawal is required.
 Students cancelling or voluntarily withdrawing will be required to complete a withdrawal form.
 Tuition credits are based on the percentage of the total program clock hours presented.
-Absences prior to the last date of class attendance are counted as clock-hour completions.